l0uisgrange/ada-2025-project/README.md

 - Plot each external event dataset (political elections, major sports tournaments, and holidays) on a timeline of world events.

-**Outcome**: clean list of subreddit considered per part and filtered datasets
+_Outcome: clean list of subreddit considered per part and filtered datasets._

 #### Exploratory Data Analysis (EDA)